A sustainable study and work environment

 As a student, you can get help in the form of talks and guidance by the University’s student ombudsman or the equal opportunities strategist.
 You decide yourself whether you want to press charges, which would have to be addressed, in writing, to the vice-chancellor at the university.

-As a student, you can also turn to the Student Union’s representative in the Committee for a Sustainable Work Environment or the University’s student ombudsman.
+As a student, you can turn to the Student Union’s representative in the Committee for a Sustainable Work Environment or the University’s student ombudsman.